mjbhobe/dl-pytorch/Tutorial.md

 model = WBCNet(32, 32, 10)
 ```

 With the `Pytorch Toolkit` the **only change** you make is to the base class from which you derive the module.
-I provide a class called `PytkModule`, which derives from `nn.Module`.
+I provide a class called `PytkModule`, which _derives_ from `nn.Module`.
 This class provides additional functions to help with model training, evaluation and testing.
-Of course, you will also have to `import pytorch_toolkit` to make this happen.
+Of course, you will also have to `import pytorch_toolkit` to make this happen. **I assume you have saved the `pytorch_toolkit.py` file to some folder in `sys.path` or in the _current_ folder**

 Here is how you'll define your Module when using the Pytorch Toolkit: